VeerMuchandi/Learn_ADK_Agents/agentengine_ui_tester/README.md

 ## Implementing the OAuth2 Flow in a Front-end Application

 The core of this application is its handling of the OAuth2 flow.
+The application demonstrates the following flow to authenticate with the agent and authorize access to protected tools:

+1.  **Session Creation:** The user creates a session with the agent.
+2.  **Initial Chat:** The user sends a message to the agent.
+3.  **OAuth Trigger:** If the agent needs to use a tool that requires authentication, it responds with a request for credentials, including an `authUri`.
+4.  **User Authentication:** The frontend opens the `authUri` in a popup window, where the user can sign in and grant consent.
+5.  **OAuth Callback:** After authentication, the user is redirected to the `/oauth_callback` endpoint, which captures the authorization code.
+6.  **Code Exchange:** The frontend sends the authorization code back to the backend, which then sends it to the agent to complete the authentication process.

-Here is a step-by-step guide on how it works, with code snippets from this application as examples.
+Here is a step-by-step guide on how it works, with code snippets and examples from this application.

 ### Step 1: Initiating the Chat and Triggering the OAuth Flow